MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 - If a parent flow has a per flow license, the parent flow and all child flows use the per flow license limits.

-- If a flow has a Process license, the flow, all child flows of the flow and any associated flows of the flow share the process license limits.
+- If a flow has a process license, the flow, all child flows of the flow and any associated flows of the flow share the process license limits.

 #### As a maker, what tools do I have to analyze my usage?